 The proposed school will meet students where they are and will seek to enroll students who are not being served by the current options available to them.
 Dropout rates have risen for American Indian students by 3.8% since 2019-20 to present, and 1.1% for White/Non-Hispanic students over the same timeline.
 Our proposed school would aim to provide a new opportunity for these students.
-Data from the Montana data reporting site for multiple years of enrollment data also shows that following the school years affected by COVID-19, over 700 students have left the public school system and have chosen to enroll in either private schools or homeschool.
+Data also shows that following the school years affected by COVID-19, over 700 students have left the public school system and have chosen to enroll in either private schools or homeschool.
 These are students whose parents have chosen to remove them from the public school system.
-We believe MTCA will provide them with a unique, new public school option that they have never had before.
+We believe MTCA will provide them with a unique and new public school option that they have never had before that will be accessible statewide.

-As part of the Charter School budget, a portion will be used to pay Pearson for its high-quality curriculum and other associated resources.
-However, similar to traditional school budgets, a significant portion of the funding will be used to pay for staffing and Montana certified teachers.
-As part of the partnership, Park City Schools will receive an authorization fee that will be used to benefit students in the Park City School District.
-This increased funding that the district receives will allow them to create a dual credit program for their students, hire additional staff members that the district has been looking to add, and provide other assistance to students as necessary while focusing on their mission of Active Learners/Active Leaders.
 Finally, this initiative is important to addressing Montana's ongoing teacher shortage.
 Recent reporting by NPR stated that, "data from the National Teacher and Principal Survey show Montana schools are struggling to fill nearly 60% of open jobs."
-This is a statewide challenge that MTCA can help alleviate by providing a unique pathway for educators who have dropped out of the workforce.
-By employing teachers and educators who work remotely, this school creates new professional opportunities for teachers and school personnel.
-MTCA can tap into a group of teachers and educators who desire to help the next generation of Montanans learn, grow, and succeed.
+This is a statewide challenge that MTCA can help address.
+By employing teachers and educators who work remotely, MTCA can tap into a group of teachers and educators who desire to help the next generation of Montanans learn, grow, and succeed.
 These educators will now have the flexibility to share their love of learning with others yet be able to balance other challenges that may have prevented them from joining a traditional classroom.